 Benefits of Cellular IoT for Industry

-Cellular IoT presents the following benefits:
+Cellular IoT projects present the following benefits:

 - Large coverage area

-Since cellular IoT uses preexisting mobile networks, there is an extensive coverage area already in place.
+Since cellular IoT uses pre-existing mobile networks, there is an extensive coverage area already in place.
 This allows you to manage device deployments in different cities and countries.
 This is essential for any IoT project where accessing the data is key and specially for asset tracking, transportation and other global enterprise applications.

 - Network switching/non-steered roaming